sjogrenjohan/TechStore/README.md

 * Added a log out button at the user page
 * When logged in username is displayed in the navbar

+EXPANDED PRODUCTS
+* Added six more products to the store